Join FREE and get 10% off your next order!

 Waters Co AcePot Bio+ Water Filter Jug

 If you keep bottled water in your fridge to have chilled, why not swap it for a Waters Co AcePot Bio+ Water Filter Jug?
-Using unique multi-layer technology, this filter jug removes up to 99.9% of the fluoride, chlorine, odours, bacteria, heavy metals and other impurities commonly found in your tap water to transform it into clean and pure water with a pH value of 7.5 - 8.5.
+Using unique multi-layer technology, this filter jug removes up to 99.9% of the fluoride, chlorine, odours, bacteria, heavy metals and other impurities commonly found in your tap water to transform it into clean and pure water.
 Its layers include activated coconut shell carbon, magnets and alkaline minerals to purify water while also remineralising it with over 60 organic minerals including calcium and magnesium.
 To use, fill the jug to its one litre capacity straight from the tap, place in the fridge and allow to filter and chill before drinking.
 This clever jug fits snugly in your fridge door for easy use and storage, and is made from non-porous, BPA-free copolymer material.

 Waters Co BMP 500 5.25L Bench Top Alkaline Water Filter